Jade Grobler Flaunts Her Insane Booty Poolside While Wearing A Scanty Thong Bikini

 "What a beautiful young lady!" one of her fans commented.

-“I kind of see it.
+"I kind of see it.
 Nice ink choices, by the way.
-You are so beautiful,” wrote another follower.
+You are so beautiful," another follower wrote.

-“Wow!
+"Wow!
 What a nice view!!
-You are perfect,” added a third admirer.
+You are perfect," a third admirer added.